Visual supports

 Where can I get more help?

-We have a free speech and language advice line, which is a confidential phone call with an experienced speech and language therapist.
+We have a free speech and language advice line, which is a confidential phone call with an experienced speech and language advisors.
 During the 30-minute call, you will be given the opportunity to talk through your concerns and questions regarding your child’s development.
 You can book your phone call here.